Dropshipping Guide: Understanding the Zero Inventory Supply Chain

 When dropshipping is the sole foundation of your online business, you give up quality control, rely on the supplier to fulfill orders, cut into your profit margin, and have a long, uncompetitive delivery time.

-3PLs also use integrated technology to automate fulfillment from the merchant’s online stores, in addition to better inventory turnover , actionable analytics, improved demand forecasting, ease of scalability, greater transparency and visibility into operations, and a partner that will be there through growth.
+3PLs also use integrated technology to automate shipping and fulfillment from the merchant’s online stores, in addition to better inventory turnover, actionable analytics, improved demand forecasting, ease of scalability, greater transparency and visibility into operations, and a partner that will be there through growth.

-With a 3PL, the merchant has control over their supply chain, brand, and customer experience, while still having the time to focus on growing the ecommerce business (unlike tasks such as shipping and handling).
+With a 3PL, the merchant has control over their logistics and can better optimize the supply chain, brand, and customer experience, while still having the time to focus on growing the ecommerce business (unlike tasks such as shipping and handling).

 From offering 2-day shipping to using custom branded packaging, 3PLs can help direct-to-consumer brands provide the experience their customers have come to expect.
 3PLs are also fulfillment experts, whereas manufacturers specialize in creating products using raw materials.
 Thus, dropshipping provides far fewer fulfillment services and shipping options than working with a 3PL.

-Dropshipping may not be as premium of a fulfillment option as using a 3PL, but there are plenty of dropshippers who have found success using this business model.
+Dropshipping may not be a premium shipping or fulfillment option like using a 3PL, but there are plenty of dropshippers who have found success using this business model.
 Here are a few of the benefits of running a dropshipping company.

 1. Low starting costs